SamyaDaleh/CL-Toolbox/doc/doc.md

 the grammar still may not be appropriate.
 The CYK algorithm works only for grammars in Chomsky Normal Form.
 If the grammar is not in Chomsky Normal Form but shall be parsed with cfg-cyk, if the flag is not set the user will be informed that the grammar is not appropriate.
-If --please is set, the grammar is converted to Chomsky Normal Form before further steps are performed.
+If `--please` is set, the grammar is converted to Chomsky Normal Form before further steps are performed.
 See section GrammarToGrammarConverter in chapter Program Workflow for more details.
-If --please is set and the grammar already fits the algorithm, it is not altered.
-The last parameter --latex prints the deduction table in a text format instead of the space formatted one. --latex-graph prints the graph of computations in a format for tikz-dependency for some algorithms.
+If `--please` is set and the grammar already fits the algorithm, it is not altered.
+The last parameter `--latex` prints the deduction table in a text format instead of the space formatted one. `--latex-graph` prints the graph of computations in a format for tikz-dependency for some algorithms, including:
+`cfg-topdown`, `cfg-shiftreduce`, `cfg-earley`, `cfg-cyk` and `cfg-leftcorner`.

 ### Grammar formats

 This section covers the different grammar formats that can be read from files.
-Different examples are located in directory resources/grammars.
+Different examples are located in directory `resources/grammars`.
 They all are plain text files where the file extension indicates the grammar type.
 Every grammar format is close to the respective formal definition.
 Ever component of the grammar tuple is defined.
 They are allowed to include the defintion of the